-While The Humane Society of Pinellas cannot provide full rehabilitation services for Pinellas County wildlife, we can connect finders with local rehabilitators that can help wildlife in need.
+While the Humane Society of Pinellas cannot provide full rehabilitation services for Pinellas County wildlife, we can connect finders with local rehabilitators that can help wildlife in need.
 We do ask that individuals ensure the animal is actually injured or orphaned prior to considering rehabilitation.

 The Humane Society of Pinellas may be able to offer assistance with other species, but cannot appropriately house them on our property.
-These species include deer, bears, fox, coyotes, alligators, armadillos, bobcats, raptors or other large birds or prey, and snakes.
+These species include deer, bears, foxes, coyotes, alligators, armadillos, bobcats, raptors or other large birds or prey, and snakes.
 To find rehabilitators that may be able to help, please check the wildlife resources Pinellas County has to offer.

 If you have found an orphaned or injured wild animal, do not touch it!
 Many wild animals carry zoonotic diseases and any animal can bite when scared.
 Please contact our Admissions Department during our operating hours at 727-797-7722 Ext.
 232 for possible resources.